Meditation: A Great Catholic Bonus

 of the Spirit to which so many of the saints have opened themselves.

-God communicates with his people in all kinds of waysFeature Articles, but this is
+God communicates with his people in all kinds of ways, but this is

 one of the most important.
 And so many of us miss it.
 We